ncatlab/nlab-content/pages/5/2/8/8/18825/content.md

 ###### Proof

 By prop. \ref{CausalPropagatorAsFourierTransformOfDeltaDistributionOnTransformedKGOperator} the causal propagator is equivalently the [[Fourier transform of distributions]] of the [[delta distribution]] of the [[mass shell]] times the [[sign function]] of the [[angular frequency]];
-and by basic properties of the Fourier transform this is the [[convolution of distributions]] of the separate Fourier transforms:
+and by the basic properties of the Fourier transform (prop. \ref{BasicPropertiesOfFourierTransformOverCartesianSpaces}) this is the [[convolution of distributions]] of the separate
+Fourier transforms:

 $$